Lukla Airport Flight Delays Weather

 As documented, Sir Edmund Hillary was the mastermind who brought this mountaineers’ haven to life.
 The airport was built in 1964 and further developed in 2001.
 The Kiwi (Sir Edmund) sought a better site for the airport but was unable to lure locals to give up their farmland.
 The piece he could conjure for around 2650 dollars is where the airport now stands.

-Overall, construction of the Airport was a hassle with engineering issues related to soil resistance and topography needing much thought.
+Overall, the construction of the Airport was a hassle with engineering issues related to soil resistance and topography needing much thought.
 It was the grit of Edmund Hillary and a little help from the Sherpa locals that has brought this region a boon in the form of this airport.
 Before 2001, the runway was merely sand and gravel and was later blacktopped.

 In 2008, in commemoration of Tenzing Norgay and Sir Edmund Hillary, Lukla airport was renamed as Tenzing-Hillary Airport.

 Tenzing Hillary airport is among the 15 highest airports in the world.
 It sits at an elevation of 2840 meters.
-While this is thrilling, the altitude plays a significant role in aircraft operations which is further elaborated.
+While this is thrilling, altitude plays a significant role in aircraft operations which is further elaborated.

-The airport is also amongst the top 5 airports with the shortest runway.
+The airport is also among the top 5 airports with the shortest runway.
 With the runway, only 527m (1729ft) long, only fixed-wing aircraft with a short takeoff and landing capability can operate here.
 Helicopters operate to transport folks and their cargo from Kathmandu.
 However, a Helicopter charter costs much more than a regular flight.

 A pilot flying to this airport must be a master at his trait and it is more as evident as you take off and land.
 The aircraft propels sharply towards the Dudhkoshi valley, with a 2000 feet drop, in a short run-up as the pilots manage to lift the craft off the ground.
 Adrenaline rush guaranteed.